-Before getting started, please read the What is ComicControl? page to make sure that ComicControl is the CMS solution you're looking for.
-ComicControl is a standalone CMS meant to be deployed on shared hosting or a VPS.
+Before getting started, please read the about page to make sure that ComicControl is the CMS solution you're looking for.
+ComicControl is a standalone CMS meant to be deployed on shared or dedicated hosting.
 ComicControl does not provide hosting, but does provide recommendations and referrals for suitable hosts.
 If you're new to building websites, read the recommendations below for getting a host and domain for your website.
 If not, feel free to skip down to the installation instructions.

 ComicControl is a lightweight system and has a much smaller memory and processing footprint than the average CMS.
 A dedicated server should not be required unless you are hosting a very high-traffic site.
 However, you will want to make sure your server has two main things: PHP and MySQL.
 Further information on these requirements can be found below.

 ComicControl utilizes MySQL to store information.
 As such, at least one MySQL database is required.
 This database does not need to be dedicated solely to ComicControl.
 Having a host that allows you to access MySQL with phpMyAdmin is also recommended, as this will allow you to access your database more easily if you need to change an option or fix anything.

 ComicControl's usage of MySQL is fairly basic and shouldn't require a very new version of MySQL, but it is still recommended that your MySQL installation be as current as possible.
 A good host will keep their MySQL updated, so this is also something to look for when buying hosting!